CMS-Enterprise/easi-app/pkg/README.md

 ## Services: `services`

-`services` are the entry point to business logic in the application.
+`services` are the entry point to bidness logic in the application.
 They should combine the various portions of the application into a cohesive unit available to handlers.
 For example,